Szego condition, scattering, and vibration of Krein strings: Canonical Hamiltonian systems

 for the Hermite-Biehler function $E_r$ in \eqref{eq49} generating $\B_r$. \end{Thm}

-The following result is a folklore.
-See Appendix II in \cite{B2018} for its proof. \begin{Thm}[Inverse Krein -- de Branges theorem on exponential type] Let $\mu$ be a measure on $\R$ such that $(1+ x^2)^{-1} \in L^1(\mu)$ and $b>0$.
-If the set

-is not dense in $L^2(\mu)$, then the completion of $\E_b$ with respect to the inner product of $L^2(\mu)$ coincides with $\B_{r}$ for $r = L_b$. \end{Thm} The next theorem is a prominent result in complex analysis. \begin{Thm}[Beurling-Malliavin theorem on multiplier] Let $E$ be an entire function of a finite exponential type such that
+The following result is folklore.
+See Appendix II in \cite{B2018} for its proof. \begin{Thm}[Inverse Krein-de Branges theorem on exponential type] Let $\Hh$ be a proper Hamiltonian on $\R_+$ and let $\mu$ be its spectral measure.
+If the set $\E_{b}$ is not dense in $L^2(\mu)$ for some $b>0$, then the completion of $\E_b$ with respect to the inner product of $L^2(\mu)$ coincides with $\B_{r}$ for $r = \Lc(b)$. \end{Thm}

-Then there is an entire function $\phi$ of an arbitrarily small exponential type such that $\phi$ is not identically equal to zero and $(1+|E|)\phi$ is bounded when restricted to the real line. \end{Thm} The reader can find the proof of Theorem \ref{nmt_1} on p.
-397 of \cite{KoosisLI2}.
-We will need the following corollary.

-\begin{Cor} Let $E$ be an entire function of a finite exponential type such that \eqref{star1} holds.
-Then, for every $\delta > 0$ there exists a function $g_\delta \in \E_{\delta}$ such that it is not identically equal to zero and $(1+|E|)\phi$ is bounded when restricted to the real line. \end{Cor} \beginpf From the Beurling-Malliavin theorem we know that there is entire $\phi$, not identically equal to zero, such that its type is at most $\delta/4$ and $(1+|E|)\phi\in L^\infty(\R)$.
-Consider any function $h$, not identically equal to zero, defined on the real line, and whose Fourier transform is smooth and is supported on the interval $[-\delta/4,\delta/4]$.
-Then, $h$ is in fact defined on $\C$, is entire and has type at most $\delta/4$.
-Moreover, $\type (h\phi)\le \delta/2$ and $(1+|E|)\phi h\in L^2(\R)$, which implies $\phi h\in L^2(\R)$.
-By Payley-Wiener theorem (see p.
-30 in \cite{KoosisLI}), we get that